GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

 - PUT `/API/tickets/{ticketId}/start`

-    - Description: Allows to start the progress of an open/reopened ticket by assigning it to an expert and setting a priority level
+    - Description: Allows to start the progress of an "OPEN"/"REOPENED" ticket by assigning it to an expert and setting a priority level.
+Upon successful completion of the request, the ticket status will be "IN_PROGRESS"
-    - Request body:
+    - Request body: the id of the assigned expert and the priority level of the ticket.

       ```
       {